-Number and percent of Independent Living Waiver (ILW) providers who continue to meet waiver provider requirements.
-Numerator = Total number of ILW providers who continue to meet waiver provider requirements.
-Denominator = Total number of ILW providers enrolled.
+Number and percent of new providers who meet initial waiver provider requirements.
+Numerator = Number of new providers who meet initial waiver provider requirements. / Denominator = Total number of Adult Day Care providers.

 Data Source (Select one): Other If 'Other' is selected, specify: Missouri Medicaid Audit and Compliance